Multifamily Housing Preservation Overview

 - Preservation Mailing Lists.

 - Webinars.
-Prerecorded webinars on various preservation topics are available through the HUD Exchange Training and Events.
+Upcoming and prerecorded webinars on various preservation topics are available through the HUD Exchange Training and Events.

 - HUD Multifamily Affordable Housing Preservation Clinics.
 HUD will be hosting Multifamily Affordable Housing Preservation Clinics at multiple locations across the country through 2015 and 2016.
 The clinics are intended to encourage HUD-assisted affordable multifamily property owners to begin developing and implementing a preservation and recapitalization strategy.
 To learn more about the clinics and how to register for one, visit the HUD Multifamily Affordable Housing Preservation Clinics training page.